jcvar/resume/resume.md

 #### DevOps Intern, Global Business Services
 ##### feb 2021 - present
 - Participated in the creation and writing of standards for DevOps processes among intern teams
-- Developed a logging solution for audit messages generated in IBM App Connect Enterprise
+- Developed a logging solution for audit messages generated in IBM App Connect Enterprise with ELK
 - Assisted in the adoption of agile methodologies within an enterprise development team

 ## Education